 Latency will be high and hence waiting time will be more

-Latency is a term that is used for describing the time a packet of data takes to traverse the whole system of network.
+Latency is a term that is used for describing the time a packet of data takes to traverse the whole system of the network.
 In the case of web hosting, the request packet is sent by the user’s browser which requests the server to allow the browser to fetch the data from the server and serve it to the visitor.

-All in all this boils down to the fact that higher latency can result in slow transmission of data.
+All in all, this boils down to the fact that higher latency can result in slow transmission of data.

 High page load times result in lower search engine rankings

 It is not a hidden fact that Google and other search engines will consider your page load times when it comes to rankings and faster loading pages are ranked higher in SERPs.
-So, if you page load time is low you should take a look at another host or a local host in the country where your target audience is.
+So, if your page load time is low you should take a look at another host or a local host in the country where your target audience is.

-CDN – A much needed helping hand!
+Content Delivery Networks – A much needed helping hand!

 This can easily lower down the page load times to a great extent.
 These CDN services are provided by various companies around the world and you can choose one that you think will be suitable for you.